 A sealed book was given to an unlearned man.
-It was a sealed book (in a dead language).
+It was a scaled book (in a dead language).

-The words of the book were given to a learned man.
+The words of the book were given to a learned: man.
 The learned man could not read the book.

-The Lord began a marvelous work in which the book was to play a part.
+book was to play a part.